 This unit provides students with the essential mathematical toolkit required by economics students.
 At the core of the unit are constrained, multivariate optimisation problems.
 Such problems form a core element of many economics units and students who took Advanced Mathematics will be familiar with the required solution techniques.

-Students will also be introduced to the principles of modelling dynamic variables.
-Simple difference equations will be introduced to model the rate of change of variables.
+Students will also be introduced to the principles of matrix algebra, and of modelling dynamic variables.

 Students will be provided with detailed material through lectures, tutorial, reading and online videos.
 A discussion board will allow students to receive frequent feedback on their understanding.